A tutorial for Yoga Teachers

 Two doctors told me that it is the modern “large head” technology used these days that makes hip replacements as stable as natural hip joints (referring to the artificial head of the femur that is implanted).
 One of these offered that the only restriction he recommended was to avoid repeated impact activities like running.

-A surgeon from UC Davis who has done both the anterior and posterior approach surgeries said:
+A surgeon from University of California, Davis who has done both the anterior and posterior approach surgeries said:

 The tensor fascia latae can be damaged quite easily with the anterior approach; there is also some detachment of the rectus femoris muscle which attaches onto the anterior capsule of the hip joint.
 The recovery time in my experience and at our hospital has not been any better with the anterior approach.
 Restrictions are a subjective factor, meaning that anyone can tell the patient that they don’t have restrictions … that does not mean that it is any safer.
 I would give every hip replacement, regardless of approach, restrictions for 6 weeks until they can form adequate scar and healing of the tissues to avoid dislocation.